Feed Program

 - 1 tablespoon Cosequin ASU

-Total Daily Amount: If a horse gets “2 lbs” of grain “twice daily”, the total daily amount is 4 lbs.
-EquineOps calculates this automatically.
+Total Daily Amount: If a horse gets “2 lbs” of grain at two feedings, the total daily amount is 4 lbs.
+EquineOps calculates this automatically from the quantity and the number of feeding times.

 Add Feeding Instructions